NYU-Molecular-Pathology/demux-nf/README.md

 _NOTE:_ This only runs the parent Nextflow process as a cluster job; Nextflow already submits its processes as cluster jobs themselves as per configurations.

-# Contents

-- `main.nf`: main Nextflow pipeline file

-- `nextflow.config`: Nextflow configuration file

-- `bin`: directory for scripts to use inside the Nextflow pipeline; its contents will be prepended to your `PATH` when pipeline tasks are executed

-- `Makefile`: shortcuts to common pipeline actions

 # Software Requirements

 - Java 8 (Nextflow)